HoussemBahbah/co2-data/README.md

 # co2 Levels API Readme File

-## DATABASE
+## Database

-In this API project I used sqlite so there is no need to connect to a specific database, a file /database.db is created by default (when it does not exist), if you wish deleting the whole database of the project you can delete the file /database.db and another one will be created automatically during the next launch.
+In this API project  SQLite is used to store the data, there is no need to connect to a specific database, a file /database.db is automatically created by default (when it does not exist), if you wish deleting the whole database of the project you can delete the file /database.db and another one will be created automatically during the next launch.

 ## Starting the project